Our Guide to Chamonix in Savoie

 Après-Ski Sophistication

-After dark Megeve takes on an altogether different complexion as the sophisticated town relaxes and caters for its rather upmarket clientele as expensive restaurants and the local casino proving an irresistible urge for many.
+After dark, Megeve takes on an altogether different complexion as the sophisticated town relaxes and caters to its rather upmarket clientele, with expensive restaurants and the local casino proving irresistible to many.

 All-Year-Round Charm of Annecy

-For something truely magical, Annecy, approximately one hours drive from Geneva has recently begun to market itself as an all year destination thereby stealing the edge on some of its neighbours who are only able to market themselves as ski destinations.
-Situated at the head of a stunning lake, Annecy does not have any skiing areas of its own, but its attraction lies in its proximity to a number of areas where first-class skiing is available, including Le Grand Bornand, Saint Jean de Sixt and Megeve.
+For something truly magical, Annecy, approximately one hour’s drive from Geneva, has recently begun to market itself as an all-year destination, thereby stealing the edge on some of its neighbours who can only market themselves as ski destinations.
+Situated at the head of a stunning lake, Annecy has no skiing areas of its own, but its appeal lies in its proximity to several areas with first-class skiing, including Le Grand Bornand, Saint-Jean-de-Sixt and Megeve.

 Venetian Feel in the Alps

-But that isn’t to say you’ll regret basing yourself here as you wander around the banks of the numerous canals which lend the town a certain Venetian feel.
-The town has a richly-deserved reputation for attracting sportsmen and women of all abilities, and it is easy to understand why, with a host of activities on offer aimed at participants of all ages, including cycling, rowing, climbing, trekking and, of course, skiing and snowboarding.
+But that isn’t to say you’ll regret basing yourself here as you wander around the banks of the numerous canals, which lend the town a certain Venetian feel.
+The town has a well-deserved reputation for attracting sportsmen and women of all abilities, and it is easy to see why, with a host of activities on offer for participants of all ages, including cycling, rowing, climbing, trekking and, of course, skiing and snowboarding.

 Unique Experiences by the Lake